smapiot/piral/docs/tutorials/11-server-side-rendering.md

 </body>
 ```

-The important parts being the `<div id="app"></div>` for the main entry point, and the `<noscript id="data"></noscript>` as a replacement for the embedded data.
-At this point we have the hybrid that we introduced in the CSR vs SSR section.
+The important parts are the `<div id="app"></div>` for the main entry point, and the `<noscript id="data"></noscript>` as a replacement for the embedded data.
+At this point, we have the hybrid that we introduced in the CSR vs SSR section.

 The diagram below shows this sequence.